PSDI-UK/psdi-data-conversion/CONTRIBUTING.md

 The following tasks should be completed before merging a release candidate branch to `release`:

-- Detemine the target version based on the changes made:
+- Determine the target version based on the changes made:

   - If any breaking changes have been made (after version 1.0.0), the version will advance to the next major version - `X.Y.Z` to `(X+1).0.0`
   - Otherwise, if any features are added, or any breaking changes are made before version 1.0.0, the version will advance to the next minor version - `X.Y.Z` to `X.(Y+1).0`.